XePWang/ITU-T_pesq-cmake/README.md

 DEFINITIONS:
 ------------
-For the purposes of this Intellectual Property Rights Notice the terms ‘Perceptual Evaluation of Speech Quality Algorithm’ and ‘PESQ Algorithm’ refer to the objective speech quality measurement algorithm defined in ITU-T Recommendation P.862;
+For the purposes of this Intellectual Property Rights Notice the terms ï¿½Perceptual Evaluation of Speech Quality Algorithmï¿½ and ï¿½PESQ Algorithmï¿½ refer to the objective speech quality measurement algorithm defined in ITU-T Recommendation P.862;
-the term ‘PESQ Software’ refers to the C-code component of P.862.
+the term ï¿½PESQ Softwareï¿½ refers to the C-code component of P.862.
 These definitions also apply to those parts of ITU-T Recommendation P.862.2 and its associated source code that are common with P.862.